agent462/sensu-cli/README.md

 Usage and Configuration
 -----------------------
+* Installation: `gem install sensu-cli`
-* gem install sensu-cli
+* Installation using the embedded Sensu ruby: `/opt/sensu/embedded/bin/gem install sensu-cli && ln -s /opt/sensu/embedded/bin/sensu-cli /usr/local/bin/`

-* There is one settings file for host, port, ssl, and HTTP timeout that lives in your user directory ~/.sensu/settings.rb.
-You can alternatively place this in /etc/sensu/sensu-cli/settings.rb.
+* There is one settings file for host, port, ssl, and HTTP timeout that lives in your user directory `~/.sensu/settings.rb`.
+You can alternatively place this in `/etc/sensu/sensu-cli/settings.rb`.
+* An example config file:
 ````
 host  "127.0.0.1"
 port  "4567"